mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

             # Check right now if this is "not master", since it might be a
             # useful secondary.
 If it's "node is recovering" leave it for the
             # next full scan.
-            if is_notmaster(message):
+            if isNotMaster(message):
                 check failing server

-        if is_shutdown(code) or (error was from <4.2): clear connection pool for server
+        if isShutdown(code) or (error was from <4.2): clear connection pool for server

-    def shouldHandleError(td, response):
+    def shouldHandleError(topologyDescription, response):
-        currentServer = td.servers[server.address]
+        currentServer = topologyDescription.servers[server.address]
         currentGeneration = currentServer.pool.generation
         generation = get connection generation from response if generation < currentGeneration:
             # Stale generation number.
             return False

-        currentTv = currentServer.topologyVersion
+        currentTopologyVersion = currentServer.topologyVersion
-        if currentTv is null or "topologyVersion" not in response: return True
-        # True if the current server's topologyDescription is < error’s
+        # True if the current error's topologyVersion is greater than the server's
-        return compareTopologyVersion(currentTv, response["topologyVersion"]) < 0
+        return compareTopologyVersion(currentTopologyVersion, response.get("topologyVersion")) < 0

 See the test scenario called
 "parsing 'not master' and 'node is recovering' errors"